Matthews nets 51st goal to help Toronto defeat Flyers - NewsBreak

 Yandle, 35, started his streak on March 26, 2009, with Phoenix.
 He passed retired center Doug Jarvis for the mark of 965 games on Jan.
 25 against the Islanders.
 Yandle was a healthy scratch.

-“We’re at the point in the season where as an organization it’s important we get some young players in,” Yeo said before the game.
+“We’re at the point in the season where as an organization it’s important we get some young players in,” interim coach Mike Yeo said before the game.
 “We have to have an eye on the future and what’s coming down the road.
 We have to give some new guys an opportunity.”

 Rookie defenseman Ronnie Attard made his NHL debut for Philadelphia.